zcking/ArduinoStash/src/CAN/logs/SHA1/README.md

 the delay, the Arduinos' buffers can overflow.
 I might also experiment with different delay values to see if they yield different results.

+**Note:** these values are driven by the Arduino Genuino/Uno  board, and may vary with different CPUs.
+Thus the "normal" values shown here should not be compared directly to that of a real CAN Bus within an automobile.
+Rather, this data is focused towards a percentage decrease and then applied theoretically towards an actual CAN Bus found in automobiles and other contexts.
+Also, the CAN Bus shields were initialized to communicate at *up to* 500 Kbits/s.

 ---

 ### Control Group